Stone-Red-Code/DesktopMagic/src/DesktopMagicPluginAPI/DesktopMagicPluginAPI.md

 ##### Summary

-Occurs once when the pugin gets activated.
+Occurs once when the plugin gets activated.

 ##### Parameters